What Is A Domain? And How Does A Domain Name Work?

 Now, when you type a domain name into your browser and hit enter, your request is sent out to a group of servers called DNS servers, or Domain Name System servers.
 These domain name system servers know which domain names correspond with which IP address.

-When someone enters in your domain name into their browser and hits enter, these DNS servers immediately check which IP address corresponds with that domain name.
+When someone enters your domain name into their browser and hits enter, these DNS servers immediately check which IP address corresponds with that domain name.
 The user is then directed to your website quickly and easily!

 Domain Name Extensions